roachhd/serenity/the/what-and-why-of-contentment/the-what-and-why-of-contentment.md

-The What and Why if Contentment
+The What and Why of Contentment
 ===============================

 What is contentment?
 For me, it’s really about being happy with who you are.
 Which I wasn’t for many years, and I think most people are not.